 Display live camera video

-After 60 minutes, your camera will stop streaming video to your Amazon device.
+After 30 minutes, your camera should stop streaming video to your Amazon device.
 To continue streaming, simply repeat the voice command.

 Stop displaying video